 NNLE Climate Basics was established in 2020 in Tbilisi, Georgia.
-The non-profit analytical organization mainly operates based on volunteer engagement and carries out the following activities in the fields of climate change and sustainable development policy, law and analysis:
+The non-profit organization mainly operates based on volunteer engagement and carries out the following activities in the fields of climate change and sustainable development policy, law and analysis:

 Initiating and implementing Georgia- and the region-focused research activities and disseminating the findings to key stakeholders.
 Furthermore, developing the selected research papers database.